 About the Program

 Referrals to the Safer Opioid Supply Program are currently closed.
-We will announce open referral periods by email and on this webpage in advance of the open period and will make all relevant forms available at that time.
+We will announce open referral periods by email and on this webpage a week in advance of the open period and will make all relevant forms available at that time.
 If you submitted a referral during a past referral period and have not heard back, submit it again during the next open referral period.

 If you have missed the open referral period, you can receive news of upcoming referral periods by adding your email address to our intake information mailing list: Mailing List Sign-Up Form.

 Building on the work of physicians who started offering safer supply prescribing at the health centre in early 2019, the Safer Opioid Supply (SOS) Program was established at Parkdale Queen West in 2020, adding a mobile component in 2021.
 Clients in the program receive prescriptions for pharmaceutical opioids with the goal of supporting them to decrease their reliance on the toxic, unpredictable street supply of opioids.
 Clients are also supported by staff who offer case management, appointment accompaniment, counselling, harm reduction education, recreational/drop-in programming, mobile care, and connections to other services at PQWCHC and in the community.